llvm/llvm-project/flang/docs/Extensions.md

   when necessary to the type of the result.
   An `OPTIONAL`, `POINTER`, or `ALLOCATABLE` argument after the first two cannot be converted, as it may not be present.
+* A derived type that meets (most of) the requirements of an interoperable derived type can be used as such where an interoperable type is required, with warnings, even if it lacks the BIND(C) attribute.

 ### Extensions supported when enabled by options